jarrettmeyer/node_on_docker/README.md

 ## Usage

 First, make sure you have installed the latest version of Vagrant.
-Clone this repository, and run these two commands from your host machine.
-They take a while.
+Clone this repository, and provision the Vagrant VM.
+This takes a while.
 Go make a sandwich.

 ```
 $ vagrant up